 ESA SEEDS leadership workshop

 Funding for these awards is also provided by SWS regional chapters.
-Since 2011, the SWS Multicultural Mentoring Program has expanded its mission to include not only undergraduate mentoring of 8-11 students per year, but also support for past student award winners to return to the annual meeting and serve as mentors themselves.
+Since 2011, the SWS Multicultural Mentoring Program has expanded its mission to include not only mentoring of 8-11 undergraduate students per year, but also support for graduate students and past undergraduate student award winners to return to the annual meeting and serve as mentors themselves.
 This grant also supports student interaction with the Ecological Society of America SEEDS program.
 Visit our Human Diversity pages for information on SWS efforts in this area.

-Participants are selected based on academic promise, interest in exploring a career in the natural sciences, potential for serving as a mentor and demonstrated commitment to increasing opportunities for underrepresented students.
+Participants are selected based on academic promise, interest in exploring a career in the wetland or environmental sciences, potential for serving as a mentor and demonstrated commitment to increasing opportunities for underrepresented students.
 Applications must be complete, including a "tell us about yourself" essay that is well composed and clearly addresses the requested information.

 Accepted participants will receive:

-- Conference registration, lodging and all travel expenses to the SWS Annual Meeting
+- Conference registration, lodging and travel expenses to the SWS Annual Meeting

 - SWS membership for one year following the award